 Sales Tax and GST/HST

-Canada has a federal sales tax.
-This is called GST/HST.
-Compared to the U.S. it is extremely simple.
-Each province sets it’s GST/HST rate, there’s only 13 provinces/territories, and you remit everything on one form.
-The exception for Amazon.ca sellers is the province of British Columbia which has a provincial tax and which has similar ambiguity to sales tax in the U.S.
+Canada has a federal sales tax that is called GST/HST.
+Compared to the US, it is extremely simple.
+Each province sets its GST/HST rate (there are only 13 provinces/territories) and you remit everything in one form.

-Steps to Take to Get Started Selling on Amazon.ca
+5 Easy Steps to Get Started Selling on Amazon.ca

 - Send a small shipment to Canada – get your feet wet; Work it up to Pallets.